Jonathan2251/lbd/source/othertype.rst

     :start-after: //#if CH >= CH7_1
     :end-before: //#endif

-As comment in Cpu0InstPrinter.cpp, the printMemOperandEA is added at early chapter 3_2 since the DAG data node, mem_ea of Cpu0InstrInfo.td, cannot be disabled by ch7_1_localpointer, only opcode node can be disabled.
+As noted in Cpu0InstPrinter.cpp, the printMemOperandEA function was added in an earlier Chapter 3.2 because the DAG data node mem_ea in Cpu0InstrInfo.td cannot be disabled by ch7_1_localpointer; only the opcode node can be disabled.

-Run ch7_1_localpointer.cpp with code Chapter7_1/ which support pointer to local variable, will get result as follows,
+Run ch7_1_localpointer.cpp with the Chapter7_1/ directory, which supports pointers to local variables.
+The expected result is as follows:

 .. rubric:: lbdex/input/ch7_1_localpointer.cpp
 .. literalinclude:: ../lbdex/input/ch7_1_localpointer.cpp